Master of Arts Degree in Conflict, Peace and Security (MCPS)

-- Equip graduates with specialized knowledge and skills to play a meaningful role in management and provide professional leadership in Peace Support Operations, Regional Organizations, Peace Councils, Civil Society Organizations as well as Non Governmental Organizations.
+- Equip graduates with specialised knowledge and skills to play a meaningful role in management and provide professional leadership in Peace Support Operations, Regional Organisations, Peace Councils, Civil Society Organisations as well as Non-Governmental Organisations.

 - Meet the demands and aspirations for continuing education of employees serving in public and private sector organizations involved in conflict, peace and security issues.

 - Prepare interested individuals for a career in Peace and Security.

 - Theories and Analysis of Conflict, Peace and Security